leoguignard/CNRS-scrape/README.md

 pip install .
 ```

-I would recommand to run the command in a separated environement:
+I would recommend to run the command in a separated environment:
 ```
 conda create -n CNRS-scrape
 conda activate CNRS-scrape